 - Verbal abuse of a student or College employee.
 This includes, but is not limited to: defamation, obscenity, or “fighting words.”
 (Education Code Section 66301)

-- Any conduct that threatens the health or safety of the individual, or another, including any such action that takes place at an event sponsored or supervised by the College.
+- Willful misconduct that threatens the health or safety of an individual or which results in injury or death to a student or District personnel at an event sponsored or supervised by the College.

 - Theft of or damage to the property of the College, another student, or staff.